Key Takeaways

 Of course, not all of the above neurotransmitters are interchangeable.
 Some are more potent when successfully influenced (GABA), some only affect one phase of sleep (melatonin), and such.

-For the best natural sleep aids, I’ll focus on those with a decent amount of evidence but also trying to spread it out between different mechanisms.
-It wouldn’t be that interesting if the top three were all similar after all.
+For the best natural sleep aids, I’ll focus on those with scientific support but also try to spread it out between different mechanisms.
+It wouldn’t be that interesting if the top four were all similar after all.

 Melatonin is one of the major hormones in the body involved in sleep.
 Specifically, it is the molecule that responds to light.
 When you can see light the brain suppresses melatonin creation but, when light goes away, melatonin gets created from serotonin and helps initiate sleep.